Muffakham/RLHF_techniques/reward_model_training/README.md

    `.\venv\Scripts\activate` (on Windows)
 3. Install the required packages:
    `pip install -r requirements.txt`
+4. Create a `dataset` folder.
+5. Add the dataset as a JSONL file in the dataset folder

 ## Configuration
 All training parameters are defined in `config.py`, including `MODEL_ID`, `DEVICE`, `LEARNING_RATE`, `EPOCHS`, `BATCH_SIZE`, `MAX_LENGTH`, and `MODEL_SAVE_PATH`.